 Ask yourself, what do my competitors offer that I don’t?

-Research online reviews, test your competitors' products yourself – immerse yourself in the experience.
+Research online reviews, and test your competitors’ products yourself – immerse yourself in the experience.
 Converse directly with your audience about their needs and where your competitors are lacking – this will provide you with an opportunity to lead the pack.

 Remember, you have direct competitors and indirect competitors.